Kamieniec Wrocławski

-The village has an approximate population of 2,000.

 History

 In the early 14th-century Liber fundationis episcopatus Vratislaviensis the village was mentioned under the Latinized form of its Old Polish name - Kamena.
 It was then part of Piast-ruled Poland.

 During World War II, the Germans operated a forced labour subcamp of a Nazi prison in Wrocław in the village.
 Following Germany's defeat in the war, in 1945, the village became again part of Poland.